hunterjackson/docs/source/cassandra-source.rst

 Both connectors support **K** afka **C** onnect **Q** uery **L** anguage found here `GitHub repo <https://github.com/datamountaineer/kafka-connector-query-language>`_ allows for routing and mapping using a SQL like syntax, consolidating typically features in to one configuration option.

+..  sourcecode:: sql

+    INSERT INTO <topic> SELECT * FROM <TABLE> PK <TIMESTAMP_COLUMN>

+    #Select all columns from table orders and insert into a topic called orders-topic, use column created to track new rows.
+    INSERT INTO orders-topic SELECT * FROM orders PK created

+    #Select created, product, price from table orders and insert into a topic called orders-topic, use column created to track new rows.
+    INSERT INTO orders-topic SELECT created, product, price FROM orders PK created

 Data Types
 ^^^^^^^^^^